60 WORDS FINAL WEB TRANSCRIPT (January 7, 2020 version)

 ROBERT: They're saying, "You're dead."

-BARBARA LEE: Yeah, but that's the right vote.
+BARBARA LEE: But that's the right vote.
 I'm not gonna give any president the authority to go to war when we don't know what we're doing.
 You know, only Congress can declare a war.

 [NEWS CLIP: Help me on this guys.
 Has the House vote -- okay, the House has just now finished that vote, and we see one No vote.]